Basic Dental Care

 Pay special attention to the front teeth and all surfaces of the back teeth.

 - Brush chewing surfaces vigorously with short back-and-forth strokes.

 Disclosing tablets are chewable and will color any plaque left on the teeth after you brush.
 You can buy them at most drugstores.

-Eat a mouth-healthy diet
+- Eat a mouth-healthy diet.